What to Take to a Nursing Job Interview

 Virtual interviews are common.
 Prepare a professional technical setup.

-• Fully charged laptop with reliable camera and microphone, or a tablet on a stable stand at eye level.
+• Fully charged laptop with reliable camera and microphone, or a tablet on stable stand at eye level.

 • High-quality, neutral background and good lighting (natural light or a simple lamp behind the camera).